-For those not familiar with Black Friday, depending on your age and background, you’ll be forgiven for thinking it might have something to do with a nation’s economy having to withdraw quickly from some Pan-European fiscal system on midweeks last day, to disastrous economic effect.
-Or for those more musically independent of you, it could be considered to be a side project of Pixies frontman, Mr Francis Black, to further explore the lower depths of human existence over a heavily distorted, and multi-layered, harpsichord.
+For those not familiar with Black Friday, depending on your age and background, you’ll be forgiven for thinking what is it all about?
+It might have something to do with a nation’s economy having to withdraw quickly from a fiscal system or for those more musically minded, it could a side project of Pixies frontman, Mr Francis Black.

-It is, of course, a new phenomenon– to us here in the UK anyway; a commercial gift from the West, sent to us gift wrapped on the trade winds of commercialism; a present of hope, of yearning, to get the highest quality widescreen TV for the very lowest price.
+It is, of course, a new phenomenon– to us here in the UK anyway; a gift from the US, sent to us gift wrapped on the trade winds of commercialism.

-It seems to have edged its way in previous years into the UK consciousness culminating with a full blown riot in 2014 as people fell over themselves as electronic doors slid open on startled electrical retail staff who’d wished they’d switched their days off that day.
+It seems to have edged its way in previous years into the UK consciousness culminating in a full blown riot in 2014 as people fell over themselves through parting electronic doors to startled electrical retail staff who’d wished they’d switched their days off that day.

 For those hoping your humble tailor might be taking part, we’re sorry to inform – or you’ll be pleased to hear – we are not.
 You can, however, find examples of our work right here.